-- SEND review meetings are held 3 times a year to review a pupil's Plan for Support (PFS).
-A new PFS may be produced with you to set targets for your child if they have SEND.
-You will be given a copy of this plan; - · Contact from your child's class teacher via conversation/letter/email - Parents' evenings - Invitation to a meeting from a member of staff - Letter/phone call/email from the SENCO - · Minutes of meetings if required
+- SEND review meetings are held 3 times a year to review a pupil's Plan for Support (PFS). - A new PFS may be produced with you to set targets for your child if they have SEND.
+You will be given a copy of this plan currently during school closure and COVID times, this will be emailed to you after your meetings with your child's class teacher - Contact from your child's class teacher via telephone conversation/letter/email - Parents' evenings these are currently being held by telephone - Invitation to a meeting from a member of staff - Letter/phone call/email from the SENCO - Minutes of meetings if required